BaliDataMan/airflow-docker-setup-bash-script/README.md

+<h1> Automated airflow installation using docker </h1>

-Here I have built the bash command to install airflow on your system using Docker compose, follow the commands to get started:
+Here I have built the bash script to install airflow using docker on your system without any hustle, just follow the commands:

-STEP 01- cd airflow_exmaple
+STEP 01- cd <REPO_DIR>

-STEP 02 - ./ airflow-docker-setup.sh
+STEP 02 - ./airflow-docker-setup.sh

-STEP 03 - Hit localhost:8080 to get airflow login page
+STEP 03 - Hit http://localhost:8080/ to get airflow login page

+NOTE - If you face errors while running the bash script, just open the airflow-docker-setup.sh and I have mentioned expected errors in comments with there solution links.